 Lab members in bold.
 Biedenweg in last place with student first author denotes primary advisor.

-In press Biedenweg, K., S. Chisholm Hatfield and A. Spalding.
-In press for 2023.
+Biedenweg, K., S. Chisholm Hatfield and A. Spalding.
+2023.
 Human Dimension Approaches to Marine Studies.
 In: Ocean and Society: An Introduction to Marine Studies edited by Ana K. Spalding and Daniel O. Suman.

-2022 Delie, J., J. Edwards, K. Biedenweg.2022.
-Developing a multidimensional measure of antecedents to tolerance for wildlife in the context of human–black bear interactions.
+Delie, J., J. Edwards, K. Biedenweg.2022.
+Using psychometrics to characterize the cognitive antecedents of tolerance for black bears.
 Human Dimensions of Wildlife.

 Erickson, B. and K. Biedenweg.
 2022.
 Distrust within protected area and natural resource management: A systematic review protocol.
 PLoS ONE, 17(3): e0265353. https://doi.org/10.1371/journal.pone.0265353 Fleming, W., B. King, K. Robinson, E. Wade, B. Erickson, J. Delie, R. de Ycaza, D. Trimbach, A. Spalding, K. Biedenweg.
 2022.
 Is there no “I” in team?
 Potential bias in key informant interviews when asking individuals to represent a collective perspective.
 Plos One.